lyteword/chspurgeon-tod/volume-3/psalm-59.md

 **Verse 16.** The heavenly chorister.

-1\.His song is sweet in contrast with the revilings of others— *but I.*
+1\.
+His song is sweet in contrast with the revilings of others— *but I.*

-2\.It treats of subjects which terrify others— *thy power.*
+2\.
+It treats of subjects which terrify others— *thy power.*

-3\.It grows louder on tender themes— *thy mercy.*
+3\.
+It grows louder on tender themes— *thy mercy.*

-4\.It has its choice seasons— *in the morning.*
+4\.
+It has its choice seasons— *in the morning.*

-5\.It is tuned by experience— *for thou hast.*
+5\.
+It is tuned by experience— *for thou hast.*

-6\.It is all to God's glory— *thy power, thy mercy, thou hast.*
+6\.
+It is all to God's glory— *thy power, thy mercy, thou hast.*

 **Verse 17.**